COVID Frequently Asked Questions

 Q. Is on-campus testing for COVID-19 required?

-A. Yes, but it is waived for students, faculty, and staff who have disclosed to the university that they are vaccinated.
+A. Yes.
 Any unvaccinated student must schedule an “on arrival” COVID test to coincide with their arrival at Rice as well as a follow-up test for three to four days after the “on arrival” test.
 (Tests can be scheduled at this link: https://coronavirus.rice.edu/schedule-test.
-During the academic year, unvaccinated students, faculty, and staff must be tested on campus weekly.
-Please note that testing dates are posted for scheduling about one month in advance, so August dates will be posted in July.
+Please note that testing dates are posted for scheduling about one month in advance.

 Q. How do I schedule a COVID-19 test?